Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and

-AUC means the area under the receiver operating characteristic (ROC) curve.
+\begin{itemize} \item AUC (Area Under the Curve): AUC means the area under the receiver operating characteristic (ROC) curve.
 The ROC curve uses the true positive rate for mammography benign-malignant classification as the y-axis and the false positive rate as the x-axis.
 It provides an aggregate measure of performance across all possible classification thresholds.
 A higher AUC value indicates a better model performance, with 1 representing a perfect model and 0.5 a random guess.